kurtisnisbet/kurtisnisbet/README.md

 ## About

-Eight years of environmental research (including a co-authored front-cover publication in *Nature*) followed by a Master of Data Science, completed while working full-time.
-I build end-to-end ML systems at the intersection of environmental science and modern data engineering: bioacoustics classifiers, computer-vision regression, production pipelines, MLOps infrastructure, and analytics dashboards.
+Eight years as an environmental scientist, followed by a Master of Data Science.
+I now build end-to-end ML systems at the intersection of environmental science and modern data engineering: bioacoustics classifiers, computer-vision regression, production pipelines, MLOps infrastructure, and analytics dashboards.

-Currently a Data Scientist at SkyNation Publishing · open to applied ML and data science roles.
+Currently a Data Scientist at SkyNation Publishing.
+Open to applied ML and data science roles.

 ---